Exyss/schoolprojects/focalpoint/README.txt

 This project consists in a java program which helps you manage an interactive to-do list.
 The list is made out of activities, which can be added, removed or edited and, most of all, marked as completed.

-When an scheduled deadline of an activity which wasn't already completed is expiring in ten minutes, a reminder will be sent to the user (works only on Windows).
+When a scheduled deadline of an activity which hasn't already been completed is expiring in ten minutes, a reminder will be sent to the user (works only on Windows).

 In addition, you can look at a list of all the days that contain at least one activity.